mikejernil/volumetric-render-engine/README.md

 - Rotate & Zoom Controls (for easy navigation)
 - 6 slicing planes to visualize cross-sections

+> [!NOTE]
-This repo is at it's very early stages of development, and is not a fully-featured Engine yet.
-We are planning to build more features like custom file loading & more volumetric formats support (like DICOM, VDB etc) soon!
+> This repo is at it's very early stages of development and its basically an OpenGL Volumetric demo at this point, it is not a fully-featured Engine yet.
+We are planning to build more features like custom file loading, more volumetric FX & additional formats support (like DICOM, VDB etc) soon!

 ### How to Run